wallter/custom_new_tab/README.md

 - Open a new tab in Chrome to see the redirection in action.
 - To change the redirection URL, enter your preferred URL to the extension's options page.

+## Development

+### Prerequisites

+- Basic knowledge of HTML, CSS, and JavaScript.
+- A working installation of Chrome.

+### Files

+- `manifest.json`: The configuration file for the Chrome extension.
+- `newtab.html`: The HTML file for the new tab page.
+- `newtab.js`: The JavaScript file that handles the redirection logic.
+- `options.html`: The HTML file for the options page.
+- `options.js`: The JavaScript file that saves and retrieves the custom homepage URL.

+## Contributing

+Feel free to fork the repository and submit a pull request if you'd like to contribute to this project.
+Please make sure your code is well-documented and follows the existing coding style.

+## Privacy

+This Chrome extension does NOT collect, store, or share ANY personal data, browsing history, or user information.
+All data related to your custom new tab settings is stored locally on your device and not transmitted to external servers.

+The only permissions required are those necessary for the extension to function, such as modifying your new tab page.
+We respect your privacy and ensure no data is shared with third parties.

+Please refer to the [PRIVACY.md](./PRIVACY.md) file for more details.

+## License

+This project is licensed under the MIT License.
+See the [LICENCE.md](./LICENSE.md) file for more details.

+---

 ## Don't want an extention?
 Use a default search engine.

 ### Set ChatGPT as Your Default Search Engine in Chrome